NotCr4fter/DataVisSect2Gp423242/ReadMe.md

-# Iso-Surface and Volume Rendering Application
+# Iso-Surface and Volume Rendering Application (Part 1A and 1B)

 This application demonstrates iso-surface extraction and volume rendering using VTK.
 It supports multiple datasets (5 currently) and provides interactive controls for adjusting iso-values and opacity.